Camel-zy/homework_for_qsc/README.md

 For more information about this, you are required to read the documentation of *Passport API v2*.
 To get the `app_secret`, consult the admin.
 The `secret_key` of JWT can be set by your own.
 It can be literally anything, just make sure it is hard for others to guess.

 The value of these variables depends on the configuration of your PostgreSQL database.
 **Please don't just simply copy and paste it without thinking about any possible modification.**
-This is only a short-term solution.
-Configuration solutions like `Viper` are considered to be used in the future.

-## Authentication
-If the cookie `qsc_rop_jwt` doesn't exist, or if this cookie is invalid for some reason, then this program will send an authentication request to the QSC Passport services, with the value stored in `qp2gl_sesstok` or `qp2gl_sesstok_secure`.
-According to this response, if the user is authorized, then a `qsc_rop_jwt` cookie will be set, and before this cookie expires, the user can quickly access this ROP Backend service.
-For further information about authentication, the documentation under `web/auth` directory may help you.

-## Getting Started
-The value of key `is_secure_mode` in the configuration file is expected to be set `false` during the testing period.

-Before trying to send a request to this service, you need to set at least one cookie `qp2gl_sesstok` to the request header.
-You can also add another cookie `qp2gl_sesstok_secure` at the same time if you want, for the program can handle this situation properly.
-For more information of these to cookies, you are *strongly* suggested reading the documentation of *Passport API v2*